MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

   - **Bagisto Server**: Notifies the customer about the unavailability of the order.
 - **Order cancellation**:
   - **Shopper/User/Customer**: Requests to cancel the order.
   - **Bagisto Server**: Processes the cancellation and sends a cancellation confirmation to the customer.

+### Implementation View